EPA Issues Final Determination Blocking Clean Water Act Permit for Proposed Pebble Mine

 Alaskans and residents in the lower 48 understand the importance of one of the world’s largest, and last, commercial sockeye salmon runs.
 Pebble has had over ten years to gain the public’s trust and continues to spend untold funds to gain support of Alaskans.
 But Alaskans aren’t buying what Pebble is selling.

-Alaska’s Congressional Delegation Weighs In
+Alaska’s Congressional Delegation Opposes Pebble Mine

 Both Senator Murkowski and Senator Dan Sullivan supported the Army Corps’ August 2020 conclusion that the mine could not be permitted as proposed.
 Senator Murkowski said, “I agree that a permit should not be issued.”
 Senator Sullivan said, “I support this conclusion – based on the best available science and a rigorous, fair process – that a federal permit cannot be issued.”